tiaeastwood/storybook-component-library/README.md

-### Storybook Component Library
+### 📚 Storybook Component Library

 This project is an example of a Storybook component library.
-I made this as a project to practive on.
+I made this as a project to practice on.
 It features:
 - React (TypeScript) components
 - Vite + Vitest

 ## Requirements
-- Node 22
+- Node 20 or higher

 ## To run
 - npm install